M. Kovack

 “When was the last time in education, anybody heard of de-implementation?
 All we do is pile one thing on top of another, on top of another, and then we don't then, then we wonder why it didn't work.” —Doug Reeves

 However, while waiting for implementation science to secure systemic and longterm change, many teachers are overwhelmed with the knowledge they have been gaining this year, and are struggling to understand how reading instruction should now look in their classroom.
-While training is critical (see Step Two: Training on this LetsGetReadingRight.com website to get started), here are some ideas for implementing what you are learning:
+While training is critical (see Step Two: Training on this LetsGetReadingRight.com website to get started), here is an example of a daily schedule for grade one:

 ________________________________________________________________________